 The salary of the State Superintendent of Free Schools is established by State Board of Education.
 By ratification of an amendment to the Constitution of West Virginia in the General Election on November 4, 1958, the office of State Superintendent of Free Schools was changed from an elective position to appointment by the West Virginia Board of Education.
 The West Virginia Board of Education shall, in the manner prescribed by law, select the State Superintendent of Free Schools who shall serve at its will and pleasure.
 He shall be the chief school officer by the State and shall have such powers and shall perform such duties as prescribed by law.
+The State Superintendent of Free Schools shall be a member of the Board of Public Works as prescribed by law.
 The State Superintendent of Free Schools shall be a member of the Board of Public Works as prescribed by Subsection B, Section 51, Article 6 of the Constitution.
-In accordance with the newly adopted constitutional amendment, the West Virginia Board of Education appointed the State Superintendent of Free Schools on December 10, 1958.
+In accordance with the newly adopted constitutional amendment, the West Virginia Board of Education appointed the State Superintendent of Free Schools of Education.

 Each of the 10 counties will elect 3 members to the Board of Education (BOE).
 These members are elected Monday night since this is a non-partisan election.
 The first meeting of the BOE will be Tuesday at 3:45 in the WV Building.
 At this meeting the three members of each county BOE will elect one member to be a representative to the State Board of Education.
 This one member will then remain for the rest of the meeting while the other two are dismissed.
 The charge of the selected representatives is to act as the State BOE for this meeting only, in the way of hiring the State Superintendent of Schools.
+The State BOE will hire the State Superintendent of Schools.
 The State BOE will hire the State Superintendent of Schools (SSS).
 Any citizen can fill out an application for this position, and it must be turned into the BOE Advisors after the conclusion of the evening assembly on Monday.
 From there, the pool of applicants will be narrowed down to three by the advisors.
 These three people will be announced at breakfast on Tuesday, and they are to report to the meeting at 3:30.
 Each of these three will be interviewed by the State BOE for a period of approximately 10 minutes.
 At the conclusion of the interviews, the State BOE will debate and hire the SSS.
 The Superintendent that is hired will be announced prior to the evening meal on Tuesday.